Aviator16/Store-Item-Demand-analysis/Feature Engineering/Readme.md

 First we filter out the sales of each item in all the stores.
  ![pic1](https://raw.githubusercontent.com/Aviator16/Store-Item-Demand-analysis/main/Images/1%20NB2.png)

- Then we find the correlattions between the sales in these stores for a particular item.
+ Then we find the correlations between the sales in these stores for a particular item.
  ![pic2](https://raw.githubusercontent.com/Aviator16/Store-Item-Demand-analysis/main/Images/2%20NB2.png)

  This can be visualized as